Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Introduction

 \section{Introduction}

-The consistent histories formulation of quantum theory \cite{gell1993classical, griffiths1984consistent, Omnes:1988ek, Omnes:1988em, Omnes:1988ej, omnes1992consistent} brings forward a proposal for dealing with the quantum mechanics of a closed system by replacing the observer-dependent process of quantum measurement with a \emph{consistency condition}, that determines when a set of (coarse-grained) histories admits a classical description.
-The formalism allows for multiple consistent sets to exist and the dominant view is that all these sets are to be treated equally\footnote{An alternative view is that one consistent set (or a family of consistent sets) are more \emph{natural} (in some suitably defined sense) and should be given a preferred status in interpreting the theory.
+The consistent histories formulation of quantum theory \cite{gell1993classical, griffiths1984consistent, Omnes:1988ek, Omnes:1988em, Omnes:1988ej, omnes1992consistent} brings forward a proposal for dealing with the quantum mechanics of a closed system by replacing the observer-dependent process of quantum measurement with a \emph{consistency condition}.
+It is this condition that determines when a set of (coarse-grained) histories admits a classical description.
+However, the formalism allows for multiple consistent sets to exist for the same physical situation and the dominant view is that all these sets are to be treated equally\footnote{ An alternative view is that one consistent set (or a family of consistent sets) are more \emph{natural} (in some suitably defined sense) and should be given a preferred status in interpreting the theory.
 The physical principle that selects such consistent set(s) is still elusive even though certain proposals have been given \cite{anastopoulos1998preferred,2014FoPh...44.1195W,Halliwell_2017}}.
-Adrian Kent in ref. \cite{kent1997consistent} noted that, if we were to combine propositions belonging to different consistent sets, we would reach ``paradoxes'' in classical logic (contrary inferences).
-This reinforced the view, shared by proponents of the approach, that each consistent set is a context and that one should reason within a single consistent set each time.
+Adrian Kent in ref. \cite{kent1997consistent} noted that, if we were to combine propositions belonging to different consistent sets, we would reach to ``paradoxes'' in the emergent classical logic such as contrary inferences.
+Two propositions represented by the projectors $P,\ Q$ at some moment of time are called {\it contrary} if $PQ=QP=0$ and $P< 1-Q$,\footnote{We can write $P_A P_B = P_A \wedge P_B :=P_{A\wedge B}$ only when $[P_A,P_B]=0$.
+If in addition $P_A P_B=P_BP_A=0$ we can write for the conjunction $P_{A\vee B} :=P_A \vee P_B=P_A + P_B$, see e.g. \cite{isham2001lectures}.} i.e. if they do not intersect and jointly do not span the full space at that moment. \footnote{Compare with the definition of the {\it contradictory} propositions, which are those who do not intersect but cover the full space jointly at that moment, i.e. $PQ=QP=0$ and $P=1-Q$.} This reinforced the view, shared by proponents of the approach, that each consistent set is a context and that one should reason within a single consistent set each time.
 This would avoid the aforementioned paradoxes \cite{Griffiths:1997dt}.
 Contextuality, that is, reaching to different conclusions depending on the context in which the question is asked as well as the subsequent ``paradoxes'' that appear when one mixes contexts is a well-known and fundamental property of the (microscopic) quantum systems \cite{10.2307/24902153, peres1990incompatible, mermin1990simple, greenberger1989going}.
-It is also true though that such paradoxes should \emph{not} persist in larger scales when dealing, for example, with semi-classical systems.
+It is also true though that such paradoxes should \emph{not} persist in larger scales when dealing, for example, with quasi-classical systems that have already decohered in some quasi-classical basis (e.g. the overcomplete basis of localized wavepackets) when subjected to local measurements.